CanadianSolar/CASSYS/README.md

 CASSYS is composed of two main software components:

  1. User Interface: A Macro Enabled Microsoft Excel Workbook developed with VBA.
  2. Simulation Engine: Simulates farm performance for given climate data based on user entered parameters.
-This is developed in C#.
+This was developed in C#.